mscroggs.co.uk

 After you've stuck your first 6 stickers in, you need to collect 974 more stickers.
 Following the same method as I did in 2018, we can work out that if you want to get all of these from packs of random stickers, then you should expect to buy 7265 stickers (including the 4 packs in your starter pack).
 Including the cost of the starter pack, buying all these stickers will cost £1297.35.

-If you decide to order the last 50 stickers, then you should expect 2883 stickers to get the rest of the stickers before ordering the last 50.
+If you decide to order the last 50 stickers, then you should expect to buy 2883 stickers to get the rest of the stickers before ordering the last 50.
 In total this will cost you £532.81.
 That's a big saving.

 What is the best number of stickers to order?